Caste-related violence in Bihar: Madhubani massacre 2021

-In 2021, on the occasion of Holi festival, a clash happened between the militia called "Ravan Sena", ran by members of the Brahmin community and the local Rajput inhabitants in the village called Mahmudpur in Madhubani.
-The accused, Pravin Jha was patronized by local leaders of the Bharatiya Janata Party.
-In this incident, 5 members of the Rajput caste from same family, which included an ex-armyman were killed by the Ravan Sena.
-Amongst those arrested for conspiracy included a non-FIR accused Prahlad Mahto, who was named as he had provided shelter to Jha and his associates.
+In 2021, on the occasion of Holi festival, a clash happened between the militia called "Ravan Sena", run by members of the Brahmin community and the local Rajput inhabitants in the village called Mahmudpur in Madhubani.
+The accused, Pravin Jha, was patronized by local leaders of the Bharatiya Janata Party.
+In this incident, five members of the Rajput caste from the same family, including an ex-armyman, were killed by the Ravan Sena.
+Amongst those arrested for conspiracy was a non-FIR accused Prahlad Mahto, who was named as he had provided shelter to Jha and his associates.

+2022 Sujit Mehta murder

+In 2022, murder of Sujit Mehta— husband of a former member of Zila Parishad, Suman Devi brought Kushwaha (Koeri) and Rajput caste into conflict in Aurangabad district of Bihar.
+In her statement given to police, Suman Devi accused Akash Singh along others in murder of her husband.
+It was reported that, Sujit Mehta was also an accused in the murder of Akash's father, Munna Singh.
+The incident took place in Aurangabad district's region sharing border with Palamu district of Jharkhand.
+This incident created statewide stir in Bihar and Jharkhand, with members of both Kushwaha and Rajput community organising protest and engaging in verbal attacks on each other on social media.
+Soon, the rioting spread out on the streets, leading to deployment of security personnels to prevent communal harmony from being deteriorated.
+Jharkhand's former Member of Legislative Assembly, Kushwaha Shivpujan Mehta was one of the organiser of these protests.
+While a Rajput caste body was also organising counter protest against the MLA.
+Two months later, in October 2022, two accused of the murder along with their shooter were arrested from Mumbai.

 Chhapra mob lynching 2023

 In February 2023, in the Mubarakpur village of Chhapra, which is located in the Saran district of Bihar, a high-profile mob lynching occurred.
 It was also based on the caste line, as a local leader of the ruling Rashtriya Janata Dal, Vijay Yadav, who was also the husband of incumbent Mukhiya, was the alleged perpetrator.
 The violence occurred when three youth belonging to Rajput caste visited his poultry farm and allegedly fired upon him.
 In retaliation, the youths were beaten brutally by Yadav and his kinsmen, leading to death of a young man named Amitesh Singh.
 The other Rajput youths got injuries.
-This case was echoed at the state level by the media and resulted in increase of bitterness among the Rajputs and Yadav in the Chhapra.
+This case was echoed at the state level by the media and resulted in increase of bitterness among the Rajputs and Yadavs in the Chhapra.
+Later, second Rajput youth, who was undergoing treatment at a private hospital in Patna after being severely injured also died in course of treatment.